anirudhashastri/dental-assistance-tool/readme.md

         npm install

 #### 3. Set Up MongoDB
 1. Ensure MongoDB is installed and running on your machine.
 2. Create a MongoDB database named "Your-Database".
 3. Update the MongoDB connection string in the config/database.js file if necessary.

+#### 4. Packages Required
+Download and install anaconda Install the required packages using pip:

+###### Create the environment
+    conda env create -f cvs-staging.yaml or Go to the anaconda application and upload the .yml file in your environments tab